MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 Custom timezone selection system
 🕒 Timezone System

 When you install the add-on, a pop-up menu will appear with selectable time zones.
+Double-click the tab to hide it.

 Available Timezones:
 UTC-12